What is an agreement?

 Where an original hardcopy (wet signature) agreement exists, it should be sent to our office address at: Records & Information, Level 4 Alan Gilbert Building, Parkville Campus.

 - What if the agreement is too large to be sent via email?

 What do we do with counterpart agreements, partially signed agreements, and copies of agreements?

 Counterpart agreements occur when 2 or more original signatures are in 2 or more separate documents.
 We keep each set of the document (body of the agreement) with a single signature page, ie, 2 different signatories might sign a copy of the signature page separately but the covering document it relates to remains the same.
 When scanning the document to create a CM image (digital records), scan the body of the agreement once, and each of the signature pages.

 Partially signed agreements

-If you are unable to determine where the fully executive agreement is, email or phone a Records & Information staff member to check if the agreement has already been registered into Content Manager and follow the advice provided.
-If you are advised by Records & Information that the partially signed agreement is not required, it can be destroyed in a secure confidential waste bin.
+If you are unable to determine where the fully executive agreement is, email us: firstname.lastname@example.org to check if the agreement has already been registered into Content Manager and follow the advice provided.
+If we advise you that the partially signed agreement is not required, it can be destroyed in a secure confidential waste bin.

 Copies where no original exists

 Since 10/11/2009 we have been treating copies of the finalised (complete) agreement or contract, as if they are the original, in the absence of the true original.